JoshuaMichaelHall-Tech/linux-mastery-journey/README.md

 - File an issue for corrections or suggestions
 - Submit a PR for improvements to guides or scripts
 - Share your own experiences in discussions

+See the [CONTRIBUTING.md](/CONTRIBUTING.md) file for guidelines on how to contribute.

 ## Acknowledgements